TRUSTWORTHY

 • Discretionary brokers

-• Pension plan or health plan advisors or administrators
+• Pension plan or health plan advisors or administrator

 A Fiduciary is held to the highest standard of good faith and candor.
 A fiduciary must refrain from self-dealing and must act with the strictest integrity.
 A business agreement or contract in and of itself does not create a fiduciary relationship.
 Before fiduciary obligations can be imposed in a business transaction.
 The fiduciary relationship must have existed before and apart from the business relationship.